-PHIL 1-Introduction to Philosophy (3 units) CSU/UC A multi-cultural survey of basic philosophical issues and problems, including the nature and practice of philosophic inquiry, theories of reality and knowledge, human nature and self identity, ethics and the good life, religion and ultimate reality, and the meaning and possibility of human freedom.
+PHIL 1-Introduction to Philosophy (3 units) CSU/UC

+A multi-cultural survey of basic philosophical issues and problems, including the nature and practice of philosophic inquiry, theories of reality and knowledge, human nature and self identity, ethics and the good life, religion and ultimate reality, and the meaning and possibility of human freedom.
 Each topic will be explored from significant Western and non-Western perspectives.
 (L)

-PHIL 2-Ethics (3 units) (TCSU PHIL 120) CSU/UC Introduction to ethics emphasizing the relevance of ethics to everyday decision making: includes the human context of moral reasoning, relativism, subjectivism, religion and ethics, conscience and moral development, ethical egoism, utilitarianism, the ethics of duty, rights ethics, virtue ethics and the good life, and case studies in moral reasoning.
+PHIL 2-Ethics (3 units) (TCSU PHIL 120) CSU/UC Introduction to ethics emphasizing the relevance of ethics to everyday

+Introduction to ethics emphasizing the relevance of ethics to everyday decision making; includes the human context of moral reasoning, relativism, subjectivism, religion and ethics, conscience and moral development, ethical egoism, utilitarianism, the ethics of duty, rights ethics, virtue ethics and the good life, and case studies in moral reasoning.
 (L)